robert-hoekstra/projectzerowaste/README.md

 The user chooses a date and the dashboard will show the waste that was produced within each postalcode area on that given day.
 More rubbish means a darker color of the spectrum and vice versa.

-Click on an area to learn more about the top ten companies that are based in that area.
+Click on an area to learn more about the top ten companies that are based in that area!

 Get to know the details of the company.
 The application provides a lot of information about the #1 company!

+## Features
+The application contains a lot of information based on a given dataset.

+* Tooltip
+  - An interactive way to discover the postal area and rubbish per postal area.

+* Day Selector
+  - Select any day of your likings.
+The tooltip will display the proper data the postal area.
+The data being displayed is the total amount of rubbish produced on that specific day.

+* Postal Area Selection
+  - The surface of the area in square kilometres
+  - Total amount of rubbish for the whole week
+  - Ratio of the amount of rubbish.
+(Surface / (Rubbish / Companies))
+  - The amount of companies in the selected area
+  - The company with the highest amount of rubbish

+* Future Updates
+  - Postal Area's being colored in based on the amount of rubbish it contains compared to the other area's.
+This way you can easily see if a area is interesting or not.
+  - Add functionality of the Evenementen en Markten buttons.
+Display which area contain an event.
+  - When you select a day the map get's refilled with the proper colors.
+Part of the first nice to have feature.
+  - Top 10 companies displayed in a bar chart.

 ## Resources